Neuroling/SPINCO_SINEEG/ScienceCloud.md

 - [x]  Linux graphic environment: accessibility, security
 - [x] sharing snapshots between projects

-# Linux VM with Graphical interface
+# Linux VM with graphical environment
 This approach uses the interface provided in the browser by the Science cloud.
 It has potential safety vulnerabilities as involves creating a user with a password so access would be possible without ssh key

 ## 1. Set up ssh key